Camp Banning |

 (1851 - 1857), San Bernardino

 A 300-by-720-foot, 12-foot high log stockade built for protection against Indians.
 Also known as Mormon Camp, and also Fort San Bernardino.
 No remains.
-The Army stationed troops here briefly in 1855.
+The U.S. Army stationed troops here briefly in 1855.
 Site occupied by the courthouse on Arrowhead Ave. between 3rd and 4th Streets.
 State marker

 See also San Bernardino Posts from CA State Military Museum